 Sales of a substantial number of shares of our common stock in the public market could occur at any time, either by us or our stockholders.
 For example, we sold an aggregate of 375,000 shares of our common stock in at-the-market offerings that closed in January and February 2018, and we sold 5.0 million shares of our common stock and warrants to purchase up to 3.5 million shares of our common stock in an underwritten public offering that closed in February 2018.
-Additionally, the Company granted the underwriters a 30-day option to purchase up to an additional 750,000 shares of common stock and warrants to purchase of \$2.05 per common share and accompanying warrant.
+Additionally, the Company granted the underwriters a 30-day option to purchase up to an additional 750,000 shares of common stock and warrants to purchase up to 525,000 shares of common stock directly from us at a price of \$2.05 per common share and accompanying warrant.
 Should the underwriter elect to cover overallotments through open market purchases, then we would be required to issue additional warrants to the underwriter at a purchase price of \$0.001 per warrant share.
 The overallotment option was exercised by Roth on February 15, 2018 to purchase 220,500 Warrant Shares at a purchase price of \$0.001 per Warrant Share.
 These sales, or the perception in the market that we or holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
 Our outstanding shares of common stock may be freely sold in the public market at any time to the extent permitted by Rules 144 and 701 under the Securities Act or to the extent such shares have already been registered under the Securities Act and are held by non-affiliates.